Reviewing Pinterest (PINS) and Its Peers

-Pinterest (NYSE: PINS) is one of 59 publicly-traded companies in the “Computer programming, data processing, & other computer related” industry, but how does it contrast to its rivals?
-We will compare Pinterest to related companies based on the strength of its institutional ownership, earnings, dividends, risk, valuation, profitability and analyst recommendations.
+Pinterest (NYSE: PINS) is one of 59 publicly-traded companies in the “Computer programming, data processing, & other computer related” industry, but how does it weigh in compared to its peers?
+We will compare Pinterest to related companies based on the strength of its valuation, profitability, risk, dividends, analyst recommendations, institutional ownership and earnings.

-This table compares Pinterest and its rivals revenue, earnings per share and valuation.
+This table compares Pinterest and its peers revenue, earnings per share (EPS) and valuation.

 |